What is Covariance?

 object[] objArray = strArray;

-But what happens if we try to insert an instance of a class that is not a string into the object array?
+Arrays are classes that can hold values.
+But what happens if we try to insert an instance of a class that is not a string into an object array?

 object[] objArray = new string[5];